LOADING ...

 Sir Joseph.

-I polished up that handle so
+I polished up handle so carefullee

 That now I am the Ruler of the Navee!